j842-deprecated/old-install2/README.md

     dr configure DIRECTORY
 ```

-Install a container from DockerHub that supports dr and call the service 'SERVICENAME'.
+Install a container (e.g. from DockerHub) that supports dr and call the service 'SERVICENAME'.
 ```
     dr install CONTAINERNAME SERVICENAME
 ```